Primary Care & Mental Health

 While every condition has its own list of symptoms, some overlap with other disorders—one reason why diagnosis can be challenging.
 Here are some of the more common symptoms that could signal something is wrong:

 - Feeling sad, empty, hopeless

 - Extreme mood changes

 - Fatigue, inability to sleep or sleeping too much

 - Alcohol or drug abuse

 - Feeling detached or numb

 If you’re feeling symptoms like these, start a conversation with your primary care doctor.
 Don’t have a primary care doctor?
 Consider joining an MDVIP-affiliated primary care practice.
 Doctors in the MDVIP program see fewer patients and have more time to focus on your health holistically – including your mental health.
-Mental wellness screeners are part of the annual MDVIP Wellness Program, and your MDVIP-affiliated primary care physician can help you manage a range of mental health issues such as depression, stress and anxiety.
+Mental wellness screeners are part of the annual MDVIP Wellness Program, and your MDVIP-affiliated primary care physician can help assess mental health issues such as depression, stress and anxiety.